iPakTulane/Neobis_iOS_Calculating/README.md

 - **MVVM Implementation**: Understanding and implementing the MVVM architectural pattern improved code organization and maintainability.
 - **Programmatic UI**: Building the interface without Storyboard enhanced proficiency in programmatic UI development.
-- **SnapKit Integration**: Working with SnapKit simplified Auto Layout constraints and improved the dynamic layout of the calculator.

 ## How to contact
 For further information, inquiries, or contributions, feel free to contact: